|

 It does not have to stop with the above specifications.
 When needed we can additional functionality by means of a

-proprietary PCI card.
+mini PCI express.
 Planned cards are a quad UART (for a total of 8 serial ports for customer application)

 and a quad-input 100/120 fps video capture card.
 Of course, customization costs tend to get quite a bit higher